ConnorForan/HiddenItemManager/README.md

 HiddenItemManager:AddForFloor(player, CollectibleType.COLLECTIBLE_SAD_ONION)
 ```

-Mixing permanant and temporary effects in the same group is not reccomended if Removing or Counting permanant effects is needed.
+Mixing "permanant" and temporary effects in the same group is not reccomended if removing or counting permanant effects is needed.

+Be careful if you use `Add(...)` without a `duration`.
+For "permanant" effects, prefer `CheckStack()` below, or otherwise make sure to keep track of the current stack of effects using the `Has()` or `CountStack()` functions.

 ### CheckStack